subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 ## Introduction

 In Part 1 of this series of articles I took a deep dive into the science of statistical mechanics, and how it could be used to analyze a system of interacting nodes.
-We came upon the idea of using the energy (or free enegy) of the system as a way to analyze the dynamics of this system, since starting from an arbitrary state, the interactions cause the energy to decrease until it settles to an equilibrium state of low energy.
+We came upon the idea of using the energy (or free enegy) of the system as a way to analyze the equilibrium behavior of this system, since starting from an arbitrary state, the interactions cause the energy to decrease until it settles to an equilibrium state of low energy.
 This enabled us to analyze the phase change behavior of complex systems called spin glasses.
 In Part 2 I applied these ideas to the analysis of a collection of nodes that could be used to function as an associative memory (the Hopfield Network) or could be used as a generative model (the Boltzmann Machine) and once again the idea of network dynamics governed by the energy function played a central part.
 However now the energy funcion was determined by the (training) data whose distribution the network was trying to mirror.
 Another crtical idea introduced was the concept of hidden or latent states which enabled the Boltzmann Machine to model complex energy functions.

-In Part 3 I looked at modern diffusion models and how these could be regarded as more advanced versions of the Boltzmann Machine.
+In Part 3 I looked at diffusion models in AI and how these could be regarded as more advanced versions of the Boltzmann Machine.
 Diffusion models are also based on the idea of an energy function, but now it is a complex creature that is modeled by artificial neural networks with hundreds of millions of parameters.
 In the process we moved past the idea of modeling the details of the interactions between the system nodes.
-Instead the system dynamics are be captured by changes in the energy function value as it settles into an equilibrium state that is distributed according to the training data.
+Instead the system dynamics are be captured by changes in the value of the energy function as it settles into an equilibrium state.
-However unlike the Boltzmann machine, diffusion models don't require the incorporation of hidden states, since artificial neural networks such as transformers are sufficient to capure the complexity of the energy function.
+However unlike the Boltzmann machine, diffusion models don't require the incorporation of hidden states, since the use modern artificial neural networks such as transformers as function approximators is sufficient to capure the complexity of the energy function.
-I am going to use the term Energy based Models or EBMs for all the models whose operation can be understood by modeling their energy function.
+I am going to use the term Energy based Models or EBMs for all the models whose behavior can be understood by modeling their energy function.
 This ranges from the simple Isis model for magnetism from a hundred years ago, to the latest diffusion models in AI.

-In this article we will investigate the implications of these ideas for models of biological brains, i.e., the field of neuroscience.
+In this article we will investigate the implications of these ideas for models of biological brains, i.e., the field of computational neuroscience.
 Both brains and modern generative AI systems seem to be doing similar things, i.e., they are both able to create images and generate language.
 This has resulted in a search for micro circuits in the brain whose inter-connection architecture resembles  artificial neural networks such as the transformer.
 However no such micro circuit has been found.
-We will examine this problem from the perspective of modern EBMs based on diffusions, and show that a plausible top-down model for the brain can be created which is based on the idea of minimizing energy functions.
+We will examine this problem from the perspective of diffusion based EBMs, and show that a plausible top-down model for the brain can be created based on the idea of minimizing energy functions.

-In the brain energy is generated due to neurons interacting with one another, however in our model for the brain we ignore these interactions, and instead learn the energy function directly by using the data generated by the brain in the form of images or langauge.
+Energy in the brain is generated due to neurons interacting with one another through their synapses.
+However in our model for the brain we ignore these interactions, and instead learn the energy function directly by using the data generated by the brain in the form of images or langauge.
 The important point is that to make our model behave like the brain, all we need to do is to match their energy functions, without worrying about the details of the brain's micro-circuitry.
 By doing this, the model is able to generate images or language just like the biological brain, and perhaps this is the secret to the success of modern generative AI.
 Within this framework artificial neural networks such as the transformer are not modeling the details of the micro circuits in the brain, but are instead modeling the brains energy function.
 Hence trying to find a transformer look alike micro circuit in the brain is a futile exercise.